aistairc/mf-cesium/README.md

 - Highly accessibility and lightweight deployment

 ## OGC Moving Features Encoding Extension - JSON
 The current version of STINUUM allows only the [OGC Moving Features JSON format](https://docs.opengeospatial.org/is/19-045r3/19-045r3.html).

-About the data format, please refer to it:
+About the data format, please refer to [it](https://docs.opengeospatial.org/is/19-045r3/19-045r3.html#_moving_features_json_encodings).
 - - -

 ## Tech/Framework used